esamarathon/esas18-layouts/README.md

-# esas18-layouts#uksgw19
+# esas18-layouts#uksgsp19

-> The on-screen graphics used during United Kingdom Speedrunner Gathering Winter 2019.
+> The on-screen graphics used during United Kingdom Speedrunner Gathering Spring 2019.

 *This is a bundle for [NodeCG](https://nodecg.com/); if you do not understand what that is, we advise you read their website first for more information.*